AhmedYousryGIT/tutorials-cpp-programming-foundations/README.md

 OS configuration changes:
 I changed the Vscode settings to work on Windows OS rather than Linux

+Setting a default debuger:
+    I added a launch.json file to set a default debuger for the project

 Adding shared functions to the whole project:
     File structure changes:
     I created a file with shared functions to be used with all project files